 - Without treatment, HIV will eventually wear down the immune system in most people to the point that they develop more serious infections

-- Many people take powerful and effective combinations of medicines to fight the virus; however, there is no cure for HIV
+- Many people take powerful and effective medicines to fight the virus and live near normal lives; however, there is no cure for HIV

 What is AIDS?